Finding polarised communities and tracking information diffusion on Twitter: The Irish Abortion Referendum: Introduction

 \section{Introduction}

-Twitter has facilitated public debate about a variety of subjects, and as a result, it has received considerable attention from researchers who wish to gain insights into the relationships and mechanisms that govern social interactions~\cite{cihon2016biased}.
-As of August 2023, Twitter has 450 million monthly active users, being the $14^\textrm{th}$ most popular social media in the world in terms of users~\cite{shewaleTwitterStatistics2023}.
-In Ireland, by 2022, 1.35 million people --- 32.6\% of the over 13 year-old audience --- use Twitter~\cite{kempTwitterIreland2022}.
+Twitter --- currently known as X\footnote{By the time of this analysis, X was still known as Twitter, therefore we will be referring to it as Twitter in this paper.} --- has facilitated public debate about a variety of subjects, and as a result, it has received considerable attention from researchers who wish to gain insights into the relationships and mechanisms that govern social interactions~\cite{cihon2016biased}.
+As of August 2023, Twitter had 450 million monthly active users, making it the $14^\textrm{th}$ most popular social media platform in the world in terms of users~\cite{shewaleTwitterStatistics2023}.
+In Ireland, by 2022, 1.35 million people --- 32.6\% of the over-13 year-old audience --- used Twitter~\cite{kempTwitterIreland2022}.

+Twitter is a popular venue for political discussions~\cite{bestvater2022politics, flamino2023political}, such as referendums~\cite{grvcar2017stance, del2017news, furman2020end, o2017integrating}.
 Ireland has a reasonably lengthy history of dealing with referendums~\cite{barrett2020some}, and two of them --- the Irish same-sex marriage and the Irish abortion referendums --- have received a lot of attention in social media, where millions of tweets were shared, and many public figures expressed their opinion~\cite{murphy2016marriage, hunt2019twitter}.

-The referendum concerning abortion legislation, the so-called Repeal the 8$^\textrm{th}$ Referendum, was one of the most recent referendums held in Ireland, on 25 May 2018.
-It abolished the 8$^\textrm{th}$ Amendment of the Constitution --- which gave the unborn equal rights to the mother and prohibited the abortion in the State --- and replaced it with the following wording~\cite{lapowskyEvWilliamsTwitter2013}: